HYBRID EVENT: You can participate in person at Baltimore, MD, USA or Virtually from your home or work.

 Biography:

-I am a Professor of Cell Biology in Jaen University School of Sciences (Spain).
-I have received my PhD with special award in 1994 from the University of Granada, Spain.
-I have joined the Jaen University School of Sciences faculty as an assistant professor of cell biology from 1995 to 1999, and was appointed Professor of Cell Biology in 1999.
-My lab research in the field of inflammation and tolerance on two areas: (1) In vitro evaluation the immunotoxic ability of the peptidic fragments derived from gluten); and (2) the role of tolerance molecules in inflammatory bowel disease and celiac disease.
-In the last years she carrying out the research on HLA-G and monitored immunosuppression in heart transplantation.
-The relevance of the tolerogenic molecules (HLA-G, IDO) in human physiological and pathological contexts has been the center of her intense investigation.
-I have published over 60 scientific papers and invited reviews and book chapters.
-Currently serves on the Editorial Board of World Journal of Gastroenterology, Trends in applied sciences Research, Journal of trypthophan Research and as a member of the national and international research public Committees, that evaluate research projects.
-I have presented invited talks at international and national meetings as International conference of HLA-G, Congress of Immunology, and Congress of Pediatric Gastroenterology and Nutrition between others.
-I have been a visiting professor in the Developmental Gastroenterology Laboratory in Massachusetts and in Department of Cell Biology and Anatomy, Medical University of South Carolina and in the Service de Recherches en Hemato-Immunologie, in Hospital Saint-Louis, Paris.
+Maria Isabel Torres Lopez is a Professor of Cell Biology at Jaen University School of Sciences (Spain).
+She received her PhD with a special award in 1994 from the University of Granada, Spain.
+She joined the Jaen University School of Sciences faculty as an assistant professor of cell biology from 1995 to 1999 and was appointed Professor of Cell Biology in 1999.
+Her lab research focuses on the field of inflammation and tolerance in two areas: (1) evaluating the immunotoxic ability of peptidic fragments derived from gluten in vitro, and (2) investigating the role of tolerance molecules in inflammatory bowel disease and celiac disease.
+In recent years, she has been conducting research on HLA-G and monitoring immunosuppression in heart transplantation.
+The relevance of tolerogenic molecules (HLA-G, IDO) in human physiological and pathological contexts has been the center of her intense investigation.
+She has published over 60 scientific papers, invited reviews, and book chapters.
+Currently, she serves on the Editorial Board of the World Journal of Gastroenterology, Trends in Applied Sciences Research, and the Journal of Tryptophan Research, and she is a member of national and international research public committees that evaluate research projects.
+She has presented invited talks at international and national meetings such as the International Conference of HLA-G, Congress of Immunology, and Congress of Pediatric Gastroenterology and Nutrition, among others.
+She has also been a visiting professor in the Developmental Gastroenterology Laboratory at Massachusetts, the Department of Cell Biology and Anatomy at the Medical University of South Carolina, and the Service de Recherches en Hemato-Immunologie at Hospital Saint-Louis, Paris.

 Watsapp